BirdLifeInternational/track2kba/README.md

 <!-- badges: start -->
 <!-- badges: end -->
-Functions to comprise an R package that will facilitate the identification of (marine) Important Bird and Biodiversity Areas (IBAs) and Key Biodiversity Areas (KBAs) based on individual tracking data.
-Key functions include utilities to identify and summarise individual foraging trips, estimate utilisation distributions, and overlay distributions to identify important aggregation areas.
-Two utility functions to assess representativeness and independence are also included.
+This package is comprised of functions that facilitate the identification of (marine) Important Bird and Biodiversity Areas (IBAs) and Key Biodiversity Areas (KBAs) based on individual tracking data.
+Key functions include utilities to identify and summarise individual foraging trips, estimate utilization distributions, and overlay distributions to identify important aggregation areas.
+Utility functions to download Movebank data, format data as well as to assess sample representativeness, and space use independenc are also included.

-**SHOULD DO THIS WITH A SEABIRD TRACKING DATABASE EXAMPLE INSTEAD.
-INCLUDE THAT DATA WITH PACKAGE.**

 Installation
 ------------